Jonathan Hill (theologian): Books

 The History of Christian Thought This book is an introduction to the lives of the great theologians, from antiquity to the present, who shaped the history of Christianity.
 It examines the ideas/writings of those people who had a great influence on the development of Christian thought and gives an introduction to the various theological movements from the Church Fathers through the Byzantine Empire, the Middle Ages, and the Reformation, to modern history and up to the present day.

 What Has Christianity Ever Done for Us?: How it Shaped the Modern World.
 In this book Hill covers aspects of the influence that Christianity has had on Western culture.
 He shows how Christianity influenced different aspects of everyday life.
 He shows the often hidden and obscure/unexpected connections and the way that Christianity has influenced many aspects of arts, education, society and history.
 The book also describes events and people in history that have affected how we think in a way that we often take for granted.

-The Lion Handbook to the History of Christianity published in 2007, and published in the US under the title Zondervan Handbook to the History of Christianity, gives a presentation about how Christian theology and the Christian church has developed around the world in the last 2000 years, including the Christian missionary movement in Asia, Africa and South America, resulting in the fact that today the Christian Church includes a third of the world's population.
-He describes the place of Christianity in history, philosophy, culture and thought.
+The Lion Handbook to the History of Christianity published in 2007, and published in the US under the title Zondervan Handbook to the History of Christianity, gives a presentation about how Christian theology and the Christian church has developed around the world in the last 2000 years, including the Christian missionary movement in Asia, Africa and South America.

-The main body of text, written by Jonathan Hill in a rich, narrative style, covers the main history of Christianity.
-There are 44 in-depth entries written by other experts and co-authors who wrote one or two pages on topics such as monasticism, the Inquisition, Darwinism, the arts, education, society, spirituality and ethics and other subjects that have been important in the development of the Christian Church.
-The book is illustrated with photos, maps, illustrations and diagrams.

 Hill's Dictionary of Theologians to 1308, published in 2009 by James Clark Ltd. is a guide to over 300 significant theologians in the Western and Eastern traditions.
 It also includes notable schismatics and heretics.
 It was described by John G. Bales of the Westminster Seminary in California as "remarkably comprehensive" and "unique in its scope and scholarship".